 4. Cut Your Expenses

 Save.
 Save.
 Save.
-Instead of eating out with your friends at a local restaurant, opt to prepare and cook your food at home.
-You will realize that brewing your own coffee instead of getting it from Starbucks will save you $1000 a year!
+Instead of eating out with your friends at a local restaurant, opt to prepare and cook at home to save money.
+Even brewing your own coffee instead of buying it could save you at least $1000 a year!
 Don’t get jealous of your friends if they got a new expensive and branded pair of shoes.
 When you have bills to pay, practicality is vital.
 You can buy everything you want when your debt is gone.

 5. Create a Budget Plan

 Determine your monthly income.
 From this, subtract all your expenses such as groceries, rent, transportation, and utilities.
 After allocating a budget for the mentioned essentials, the rest will be used to pay off your debts.
 This can be hard in the beginning especially if you get used to a lucrative life.
 But doing so will give you more opportunities to reach financial freedom.
 You only have two options: have an airtight budget or borrow money again and be devoured by more debts.
 If you are really committed to making your debts disappear, let go of your social life and live below your income.
 Suffer now.
 Enjoy later.